 Graduate Teaching Assistants and Teaching Fellows at Queen's University are governed by the Collective Agreement between the Public Service Alliance of Canada (PSAC) and the University.
 Remuneration will be in accordance with the Collective Agreement, and appointments are subject to funding or enrollment criteria.

-Applications should include a complete and current curriculum vitae, a copy of your transcript, a letter of reference from one (1) referee, and any other relevant materials the candidate wishes to submit for consideration (e.g. letter of intent, teaching dossier, etc.).
+Applications should include a complete and current curriculum vitae, an unofficial copy of your transcript, a letter of reference from one (1) referee, and any other relevant materials the candidate wishes to submit for consideration (e.g. letter of intent, teaching dossier, etc.).
 Please arrange to have applications and supporting letters sent directly to: